String Cosmology - Large-Field Inflation in String Theory: Ingredients of String Theory

 \eeq The axion kinetic term appears with an overall prefactor $f^2$, where we call $f$ the axion decay constant which here is $f=1/\sqrt{L_y}$, and thus inversely proportional to a power of the compact length scale.
 This is a generic property of all of the known string theory axions which arise by close analogy from the higher $p$-form gauge potentials in string theory in the presence of compact extra dimensions.

 We now couple the electromagnetic field to a point charge.
-The interaction term \beq \int d^4xJ^\mu A_{1,\mu}=\int\limits_{worldline}A_1 \eeq effectively describes the Aharanov-Bohm effect: the worldline integral picks up a phase along a closed path around a region containing a $B$-field, i.e. magnetic flux $\int {\bf B}d{\bf A}$.
+The interaction term \beq \int d^4xJ^\mu A_{1,\mu}=\int\limits_{worldline}A_1 \eeq effectively describes the Aharonov-Bohm effect: the world-line integral picks up a phase along a closed path around a region containing a $B$-field, i.e. magnetic flux $\int {\bf B}d{\bf A}$.
 This explains a second property of magnetic fluxes: on a compact space they are quantized, for instance $\int_{S^2} F_2=N$.
-This should better be, as otherwise the Aharanov-Bohm phase picked up by a particle around a small loop on the compact space would not be a multiple of $2\pi$ producing a multi-valued wave function.
+This should better be, as otherwise the Aharonov-Bohm phase picked up by a particle around a small loop on the compact space would not be a multiple of $2\pi$ producing a multi-valued wave function.

 All of these properties generalize to higher dimensions with higher $p$-form gauge potentials, where the objects charged under the gauge fields generalize then as well from point charges to charged branes.
-The first basic generalization comes from the anti-symmetric 2-form gauge potential $B_2$ for which the Polykav action of the string allows a coupling on the string worldvolume $\Sigma$ reading \beq S_{string}\supset \int_\Sigma B_2=\frac{1}{\alpha'}\int d^2\sigma \sqrt{-\gamma} \epsilon^{ab}B_{2,MN}\partial_a X^M\partial_b X^N\quad. \eeq The 10D effective action for $B_2$ is the $|H_3|^2=|dB_2|^2$ term in eq.~\eqref{eq:Smatter} above, with the field strength of $B_2$ being $H_3=dB_2$.
+The first basic generalization comes from the anti-symmetric 2-form gauge potential $B_2$ for which the Polyakov action of the string allows a coupling on the string world-volume $\Sigma$ reading \beq S_{string}\supset \int_\Sigma B_2=\frac{1}{\alpha'}\int d^2\sigma \sqrt{-\gamma} \epsilon^{ab}B_{2,MN}\partial_a X^M\partial_b X^N\quad. \eeq The 10D effective action for $B_2$ is the $|H_3|^2=|dB_2|^2$ term in eq.~\eqref{eq:Smatter} above, with the field strength of $B_2$ being $H_3=dB_2$.
 The form of $H_3$ provides for gauge invariance under $B_2\to B_2+d\Lambda_1$.
 In close analogy with the electromagnetic case before this leads to axions \beq b_i(x)=\int_{\Sigma_2^i}B_2\quad,\quad B_2=b_i(x)\omega_2^i \eeq on non-trivial trivial 2-cycles $\Sigma_2^i$ with their associated basis 2-forms $\omega_2^i$.
-Again, the wavefunction of a string picks up an Aharonov-Bohm like phase on a loop around a region with magnetic flux $H_3$ due to the $B_2$ worldvolume coupling above.
+Again, the wavefunction of a string picks up an Aharonov-Bohm like phase on a loop around a region with magnetic flux $H_3$ due to the $B_2$ world-volume coupling above.
 Consequently, there are quantized background fluxes $\int_{\Sigma_3^a}H_3=N_a$ of $H_3$ on non-trivial 3-cycles $\Sigma_3^a$ of the compact dimensions.